x

 A company out of Liberty Lake is heading up to the project, which is currently in its first phase.

-A zipline going across Spokane Falls has been in the works as a project for years, and finally, one company got selected to be taking part in that venture, and they're expecting a functioning zipline to be available here in the summer of 2025.
+A zipline across Spokane Falls has been in the works for years, and finally, one company was selected to take part in that venture.
+They expect a functioning zipline in the summer of 2025.

 "It's a single zip line which is side by side," CEO of Mica Moon Zip Tours Drew Stewart said.

-Stewart is excited the first phase of the project is underway for a functional zipline after their proposal for the project was selected among others.
+Stewart is excited the first phase of the project is underway after their proposal was selected among others.

-Members of Spokane Parks and Recreation held a Riverfront Park Committee Meeting this past Wednesday, going over the history of the planned zipline, looking ahead into next year after proper permits are filed, and Stewart and others hear from communities affected.
+Members of Spokane Parks and Recreation held a Riverfront Park Committee meeting this past Wednesday, going over the history of the planned zipline, looking ahead to next year after proper permits are filed, and Stewart and others hear from communities affected.

 "Upon the succession of Phase One, Phase Two is the actual construction and operation of the zipline," Stewart said.